-When I first moved to Germany, I thought learning the language would be easy.
+When I first moved to Germany, I thought learning German would be easy.
 I had already lived in Spain and learned Spanish, so I didn’t think it would be an issue.
 But I was very wrong!

 According to the ExpatInfoDesk, HSBC Expat Explorer, and Commisceo Global, expats consistently face problems in communication.